alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 ##### Argument over *transparency and accountability*

-This argument addresses the processes and mechanisms that have been undertaken throughout the project lifecycle to ensure adequate and meaningful forms of transparency and accountability.
-This includes explanations about the choices made during the collection, analysis, and use of data (e.g. why certain data types were included or excluded).
-Importantly, this argument also recommend the inclusion of a statement about sources of funding and conflicts of interest, as this was an important concern that arose during our engagement.
+This argument addresses the processes and mechanisms that have been undertaken throughout the project lifecycle to sufficient forms of transparency and accountability.
+This includes documentation relevant to the identification of responsible project members, as well as choices made about data (e.g. why certain data types were included or excluded).
+Importantly, this argument also recommend the inclusion of a statement about sources of funding and conflicts of interest, which was an important matter for trustworthiness that arose during our engagement with users.

 ##### Argument over *responsible project governance*

-This argument may appear more comprehensive than the others, but this is because it addresses the three over-arching stages of the project lifecycle model: (project) design, (model) development, (system) deployment.
-The second-level claims align with these stages, but refer directly to 'meaningful forms of participatory design and engagement', a 'responsible method of interpretability', and 'accessible forms of communication'.

-While engagement is emphasised for the first stage, this does not rule out the need for engagement or other forms of participation at later stages.
-For instance, the claim about sufficient levels of accuracy and the potential trade-off with interpretability could be informed by evidence from stakeholder engagement about what an acceptable threshold would be for such a trade-off.
-Similarly, what constitutes 'accessible' forms of communication will likely be informed by consultation with intended users and knowledge about any time-constraints presented by the context of use.
+This argument is more comprehensive than the others, and so is further split into three sub-arguments:

+1. Sub-argument over meaningful engagement: here, meaningful engagement can be seen to include participation in decisions about the formulation of the problem that a DMHT is expected to address, as well as use of data usage—both of which affect later stages of the project lifecycle and the final behaviour of the deployed system.
+2. Sub-argument over interpretability: sufficient levels of accuracy and the potential trade-off with interpretability can require high levels of technical and data literacy Therefore, this argument focuses on the requisite information that is needed to support explainability (recall earlier distinction between `interpretability` and `explainability`).
+3. Sub-argument over accessible communication: the previous sub-argument feeds into this sub-argument, which focuses on how 'accessible' forms of communication will achieved, and the challenges of communicating probabilistic information.
+Ultimately, this sub-argument will depend on decisions reached and evidence obtained through consultation with intended users, as well as on the basis of knowledge about any time-constraints presented by the context of use (e.g. urgency in high-risk care environments).

 ##### Argument over *informed and autonomous decision-making*

 The core attribute motivating this argument is shared with our fairness pattern.
 Here, the argument emphasises the importance of explanations that refer to the observed behaviours or outcomes of the system.
-For instance, one of the claims is intended to ensure that explanations are sufficiently expressive, without overwhelming the user with unnecessary or overly-complex information.
+For instance, one of the claims is intended to ensure that explanations are "sufficiently expressive", without overwhelming the user with unnecessary or overly-complex information.
 This will depend on the intended user and context of use.
-However, to supplement this claim, emphasis is also placed on the ability for user to challenge outcomes, rather than just having them explained.
+However, to supplement this claim, emphasis is also placed on the ability for user to challenge outcomes, rather than just having them explained without an option to contest.

 ##### Argument over *sustainable impact*